 11. Afonso Pena/Curitiba International Airport (Curitiba, Brazil)

-One of the best airports for layovers in South America is Afonso Pena International Airport in Curitiba, Brazil.
-It’s ranked #7 in Skytrax’s best airports in the world overall, and they know a thing or two about airports.
+One of South America’s best airports for layovers is Afonso Pena International Airport in Curitiba, Brazil.
+It’s ranked #7 in Skytrax’s best airports worldwide, and they know something about airports.

 - Delta Airlines